cusdeb-com/hammett/README.md

 * [say-hello-bot](https://t.me/HammettSayHelloBot) illustrates how to create a handler for an input command (see the demo's [source](demos/say_hello_bot)).
 * [simple-jump-bot](https://t.me/HammettSimpleJumpBot) demonstrates how to switch between screens (see the demo's [source](demos/simple_jump_bot)).

+## Real-World Examples

+To assess the capabilities of Hammett, you can take a look at some real-world examples.
+One such example is [TutorInTechBot](https://t.me/TutorInTechBot?start=hammettdoc), which is a library of open-licensed books on Information Technology available in both Russian and English.

 ## Tests